-Strato gic Actions for Pathway Group: Lead Success Measure KPI Date Strate gic Actions for Pathway Group: Leau KFI Date 1.
-Support and input from the Obesity Stakeholder group should be made into strategic Planning such as the Public Health/ 1.
-The development of new policies in the New 1.
-Local Plan March 2021 development of New Harrow Local Plan policies on fast Planning ľ Local Plan which will see the restriction of policies food takeaway restriction close to schools. any new fast food takeaways within 400m of schools finalised A month and in his true on the Objective Otaliah alder One in and Public Health/ 2.
-The development of a new approved HIA 2.
-Number of March 2021 2.
-A partnership between the Obesity Stakeholder Group and Planning to develop a new Health Impact Assessment Planning 2. ۷.
-HIAs IVIAICII 2021 process which would mean new developments maximised Flaming process completed the opportunities to build an environment which promotes completed health through healthier eating and being active.
-3. Strategic links should be developed between the Obesity Transport 3.
-Attendance in the pathway group from 3.
-Number of March 2021 Stakeholder groups and the Harrow Council Active Travel Transport and completed examples of joint transport programme including the new Healthy Streets Officer's working, and the completion of targeted initiatives portfolio - including the sharing of data on with schools with high obesity so that additional support can be offered to support for schools on active travel with delivered them on promoting and facilitating active travel and working higher obesity with work workplaces on active travel.
-4 The Harrow Healthier Hot Bites Award should continue to 4.
-The Hot Bites award should be included in 4.
-Number of March 2021 4. be supported and offered as part of the food hygiene visits the Obesity Communications plan Hot bites by Environmental Health but the profile of the award should awards be raised 5 The promotion of healthy and affordable food: Key 5.
-Key messages about healthier convenience March 2021 ] 3. messages to all settings on affordable and healthy food should be included in the Obesity convenience food Communications plan
+Strate egic Actions for Pathway Group: Lead Success Measure KPI Date 1.
+Support and input from the Obesity Stakeholder group should be made into strategic Planning such as the development of New Harrow Local Plan policies on fast food takeaway restriction close to schools.
+Public Health/ Planning 1.
+The development of new policies in the New Local Plan which will see the restriction of any new fast food takeaways within 400m of schools 1.
+Local Plan policies finalised March 202 2.
+A partnership between the Obesity Stakeholder Group and Planning to develop a new Health Impact Assessment process which would mean new developments maximised the opportunities to build an environment which promotes health through healthier eating and being active.
+Public Health/ Planning 2.
+The development of a new approved HIA process 2.
+Number of HIAs completed March 202 3.
+Strategic links should be developed between the Obesity Stakeholder groups and the Harrow Council Active Travel programme including the new Healthy Streets Officer's portfolio - including the sharing of data on with schools with high obesity so that additional support can be offered to them on promoting and facilitating active travel and working with work workplaces on active travel.
+Transport 3.
+Attendance in the pathway group from Transport and completed examples of joint working, and the completion of targeted support for schools on active travel with higher obesity 3.
+Number of transport initiatives delivered March 202 4.
+The Harrow Healthier Hot Bites Award should continue to be supported and offered as part of the food hygiene visits by Environmental Health but the profile of the award should be raised 4.
+The Hot Bites award should be included in the Obesity Communications plan 4.
+Number of Hot bites awards March 202 5.
+The promotion of healthy and affordable food: Key messages to all settings on affordable and healthy convenience food 5.
+Key messages about healthier convenience food should be included in the Obesity Communications plan March 202